Does the new name "National Catholic Church" mean that we are no longer the "Polish National Catholic Church"?

 Quarterly Parish Committee Meetings

 Bi-weekly Women's Prayer Group

 AA Open Meetings at Social Hall (Mondays at 12 noon, Wednesdays at 10am and 7pm)

 NA Open Meetings at Social Hall (Mondays at 7:30pm)

 Bible Study at Social Hall (October - Holy Week, Thursdays at 10am, complimentary refreshments served at 9:45am)

 Weekly Friday Night Spaghetti Dinner (4 - 7pm)

 After praying over all this, how do I become part of the church family at St. Paul's?

-See our membership chairperson Debbie Niznik for the one page, easy to fill out membership form.
+See our membership chairperson Debbie Niznik or our pastor, Father Mark for the one page, easy to fill out membership form.